Azure/azureml-examples/tutorials/deploy-triton/README.md

+---
+page_type: sample
+languages:
+- python
+- azurecli
+products:
+- azure-machine-learning
+description: Learn how to use Azure ML to efficiently deploy to GPUs using the [Triton inference server](https://github.com/triton-inference-server/server).
+---

 # Real-time inference on GPUs in Azure Machine Learning

-description: learn how to efficiently deploy to GPUs using [triton inference server](https://github.com/triton-inference-server/server)

 The notebooks in this directory show how to take advantage of the interoperability between Azure Machine Learning and [NVIDIA Triton Inference Server](https://developer.nvidia.com/nvidia-triton-inference-server) for cost-effective real time inference on GPUs.